Health & leisure

 Details of recreational programs & activities, listed by community.

-Canada Games Centre Winter 2019 programs
+Canada Games Centre programs

-A catalogue of recreational programs and services for members and non-members.
+Check out the recreation, fitness and aquatic programs and services for members and non-members.

 A community centre catering to the 50+ crowd located in the South-End of Halifax.